-The mixture control, mounted near the propeller control, is a red knob with raised points around the circumference and is equipped with a lock button in the end of the knob.
+Engine fuel mixture is controlled by the mixture control.
+The mixture control is a red knob, with raised points around the circumference, located immediately to the right of the propeller control and is equipped with a lock button in the end of the knob.
 The rich position is full forward, and full aft is the idle cutoff position.
 For small adjustments, the control may be moved forward by rotating the knob clockwise, and aft by rotating the knob counterclockwise.
 For rapid or large adjustments, the knob may be moved forward or aft by depressing the lock button in the end of the control, and then positioning the control as desired.